 Massachusetts courts are required to consider all of the following factors to determine the amount and duration of alimony:

-Except for reimbursement alimony or other exceptions, the amount of alimony can't exceed either the supported spouse's need or 30 to 35% of the difference between the spouses' gross incomes at the time the alimony order is issued.
+Except for reimbursement alimony or other exceptions, the judge can't order alimony that exceeds either the supported spouse's need or 30-35% of the difference between the spouses' gross incomes at the time the alimony order is issued.

 Generally speaking, the mere fact that adultery occurred will not prevent the "guilty spouse" from receiving alimony if that spouse is otherwise entitled to it.
-The Massachusetts appellate courts have already decided that alimony can't be denied solely on the basis that there was infidelity in a marriage.
-Talbot v.
-Talbot, 434 N.E.2d 215 (1982).
-This is because the purpose of alimony and the divorce property division is to be fair and equitable to both spouses, and not to punish bad behavior.
-Kittredge v.
-Kittredge, 803 N.E.2d 306 (2004).
+The Massachusetts appellate courts have already decided that judges can't deny alimony solely because there was infidelity in a marriage.
+(Talbot v.
+Talbot, 434 N.E.2d 215 (1982).)
+The purpose of alimony and the divorce property division is to be fair and equitable to both spouses and not to punish bad behavior.
+(Kittredge v.
+Kittredge, 803 N.E.2d 306 (2004).)

-But, on the other hand, when an adulterous spouse dissipates (wastes) marital money during the course of an affair, judges are likely to consider that fact when making alimony decisions.
-For example, in Ross v.
-Ross, a husband spent marital funds on therapy for his mistress, and the appellate court ruled that his adultery should be factored into the alimony award because he was squandering marital funds on someone other than his spouse.
-430 N.E.2d 815 (1982).
+On the other hand, when an adulterous spouse dissipates (wastes) marital funds during an affair, judges are likely to consider that fact when making alimony decisions.
+For example, in Massachusetts, a husband spent the couple's money on therapy for his mistress.
+The appellate court ruled that the court should factor in his adultery into an alimony award because he squandered marital funds on someone other than his spouse.
+(Ross v.
+Ross, 430 N.E.2d 815 (1982).)

-More recently, the appellate court explicitly ruled that when a husband spends money on a woman who isn’t his wife as part of an adulterous affair, then the affair dissipated marital assets and must be taken into account when making an alimony award.
-McMahon v.
-McMahon, 579 N.E.2d 1379 (1991).
+The appellate court has explicitly ruled that when spouses spend money on someone other than their spouse as part of an adulterous affair, the court must consider the affair and the wasted marital assets when making an alimony award.
+(McMahon v.
+McMahon, 579 N.E.2d 1379 (1991).)